gdq12/data-engineering-zoomcamp-2024/week4/4_3_start_dbt_project/README.md

     - add the following file: `dbt_profile.yml`

+    - all of these files/folders can be drag and dropped to te desired sub repo in dbt Cloud UI

 3. good to know for the `dbt_profile.yml`

     - its a file that defines a project and paths where most needed config files are to be found

     - can determine things like what profile dbt should run under, what type od table models dbt should be creating etc

+    - changed project name to `taxi_rides_ny` (lines 5 and 39)

 ### Helpful Links